OVNICap/WordPressTest/README.md

 ```

 The property "id" reminds the id passed in the URL and "count" is the number
 of words in the post.
-The letter à, é, è and ê should be considered are also
+The letters à, é, è and ê should be considered as
-word letters (other non-english letters can be ignored in this version).
+word letters too (other non-english letters can be ignored in this exercise).

 For conveniance, we won't code this in a plug-in, but in **words-length.php**
 which will be included by **functions.php**.